stevana/pipelined-state-machines/README.md

 +       shardQOut qOdd qEven qOut
 ```

-Running this variant we see more than 3.5x speed up compared to the sequential
+Running this version we see more than 3.5x speed-up compared to the sequential
 pipeline.

 ```